geodavic/zonopt/README.md

 As shown in the Quickstart, we formulate the optimization of the hausdorff distance between a polytope `P` and a zonotope `Z` in the language of a `pytorch` training algorithm.

-**Disclaimer** Currently `zonopt` cannot optimize in dimensions greater than 2 due to a bug that is still being resolved.
+**Disclaimer:** Currently `zonopt` cannot optimize in dimensions greater than 2 due to a bug that is still being resolved.
 We are working to resolve this bug quickly and apologize for any inconvenience.